brian-beeler/privoxy-pilot-macos/README.md

 ### **Configure Privoxy for single host use only and install Privoxy Pilot**

-If you don't want to accept any connections from your local network or don't have a static IP address:
+If you don't want to accept any connections from your local network or don't have a static IP address this is the preferred installation and configuration.

+#### **Automated installation**

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/privoxy-solo-setup.sh"`

+#### **Manual installation**

 1. Download the Privoxy script: